isomerpages/mol-services/designoptions/00a-move-house(accordion).md

         - [Check your HDB appointment details](https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp){:target="_blank"}
   - title: <a name="book"></a>Book your preferred flat unit
     content: |
-      The selection exercise commences 1 to 2 weeks from the release of the ballot results and is dependent on your queue position.

       You will be required to pay an option fee via NETS when you head down to HDB for the appointment to book your flat.
+You will also be invited to [apply housing grants](#grants) if eligible.

       The option fees depends on the type of flat you choose.
         - $500 for 2-room flexi flats
         - $1,000 for 3-room flats
         - $2,000 for 4 room or larger flats
-      If you have booked a flat, you can also apply for [housing grants](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/cpf-housing-grants-for-hdb-flats){:target="_blank"}

   - title: <a name="sign"></a>Sign Agreement for Lease
     content: |
-      This is usually within four months from the date of booking a flat, and downpayment will be required at this stage.
+      A downpayment will be required at this stage.

-      You may also be eligible to use the [Staggered Downpayment Scheme](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/staggered-downpayment-scheme){:target="_blank"} to split your downpayment into 2 instalments.(1st half when signing the Lease and the remaining amount when collecting your keys)
+      You may also be eligible for [Staggered Downpayment Scheme](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/schemes-and-grants/staggered-downpayment-scheme){:target="_blank"} to split your downpayment into 2 instalments.(1st half when signing the Lease and the remaining amount when collecting your keys)
   - title: <a name="keys"></a>Collect your keys
     content: |
       Check your HDB appointment online to know when to collect your keys <a href="https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp" target="_blank">here.</a><br>